fatiando/2023-kegs/extended-abstract/README.md

 that the project offered.
 After years of development this designed was proved to be flawed: its code base grew too large for a single library, making it hard to maintain and extend its functionalities.
-Moreover, it hosted a wide variety of codes, from production ready tools until toy problems meant to be used for educational purposes.
+Moreover, it hosted a wide variety of functionalities: from production ready tools until toy problems meant to be used for educational purposes.

 In 2018 the project decided to redesign its code base by splitting the old `fatiando` library into several smaller libraries, each one with a very